 The Western Australian Olympic Council (WAOC) was established in 1947, playing a vital role in raising funds to support WA athletes selected to compete in the 1948 Olympic Games in London.

 The WAOC operated on an honorary basis until 1991 when a part-time Secretary-General was appointed and a joint office established with the WA Division of the Australian Commonwealth Games Association.

 This joint operating structure, which is endorsed by the AOC, the ACGA and the State Government, has proven to be a highly successful method of maximising outcomes for minimal cost and maximum administrative efficiency and is an integral part of the State Sporting system in Western Australia.
-This joint office is funded by the AOC, the ACGA/WA and the State Government of Western Australia and office space is generously provided by Westpac at no charge.
+This joint office is funded by the AOC, the ACGA/WA and the State Government of Western Australia and office space is generously provided by WAIS at reduced commercial rates.

 As the peak body for the Olympic Movement in Western Australian and the State Office of the Australian Olympic Committee (AOC), the WAOC manages activities that focus on generating an acceptance of the Olympic Movement and Olympism into our West Australian community, whilst showing support for WA athletes that strive to achieve the ultimate goal of representing Australia with distinction at the world’s most prestigious sports festival, The Olympic Games.

 The WAOC facilitates the promotion of these outstanding young role models to the wider community (corporate, government, youth, charity, schools) allowing them to share their ideals of fair play and teamwork and motivating our youth to be healthy in mind and body.
-Over the last four Olympiads, the WAOC has contributed nearly $3 million to the National Appeal, generated through contributions from the State Government and a key fundraising program.
+Over the last four Olympiads, the WAOC has contributed nearly $3 million to the National Appeal, generated through contributions from the State Government and a targeted fundraising program.

 The programs, roles and responsibilities of the WAOC are numerous and varied and include: